Y8Games/Y8-Instant-io-Game/README.md

  Instant io Game, is a Node.js server with webpack, es6, and classes.
 Socket.io is where the multiplayer communication happens, it's super easy.
 For the visuals Phaser 3, one of the best 2D html5 engines on the market, but it's free.
 Beautiful, powerful, and open source.
-If you like this, remember to give a link to Y8.com
+If you like this, remember to give a link to
+ <a href="https://y8.com">Y8 Games</a>

 ## Install
 - Download and install Node.js and maybe MongoDb. https://nodejs.org/en/download/